michaelbarley/new-starter-demo-project/2_static HTML_CSS_site.md

 `grid`: This value turns the element into a grid container, making it easier to create complex layouts with rows and columns.
 Remember, CSS is all about understanding the relationships between different elements and knowing how to manipulate their display and position to create the desired effect.
 By mastering the display and position properties, you can take a big step toward creating complex and responsive layouts.

+### Sizing in CSS.

+CSS has a variety of properties to control the size of elements.
+You can adjust the width, height, and even max-width, min-width, max-height, and min-height of an element.

+`width and height`: These properties are used to set the width and height of an element.
+By default, these apply to the content box of the element, meaning they don't include padding, borders, or margins.
+For example, width: 200px; sets the element's width to 200 pixels.

+`max-width` and `max-height`: These properties set the maximum width and height an element can expand to.
+They're very useful for making designs that scale well on different screen sizes.
+For example, max-width: 100%; ensures that an element won't extend wider than its containing element.

+`min-width` and `min-height`: These properties set the minimum width and height an element can shrink to.
+They're helpful for ensuring that elements don't get too small to be usable or readable.

+Apart from these basic properties, there are also some units that you should be aware of:

+`Pixels (px)`: A pixel is a dot on the screen, and it's the smallest unit of measurement in screen display.
+However, on high-resolution devices, a CSS pixel is not always equal to a physical screen pixel.

+`Percent (%)`: Percent values are relative to the size of the parent element.
+For example, width: 50%; makes an element half the width of its parent.

+`Viewport units (vw, vh, vmin, vmax)`: These are relative to the viewport size. vw is a percentage of the viewport width, vh is a percentage of the viewport height, vmin is a percentage of the smallest side, and vmax is a percentage of the largest side.

+`em` and `rem`: These are relative units based on font sizes. em is relative to the font size of its closest parent, while rem is relative to the root (or html) element's font size.
+They're very useful for making responsive typography and spacing.

+`auto`: This value allows the browser to calculate the size based on other properties and content.

+`calc()`: This function allows you to perform calculations to determine CSS property values.